8 Limbs of Yoga

 How can one practice Pratyahara?

-Detox from the media.
-We can start by withdrawing from the things that work against us, such as unhealthy food and toxic relationships.
+We can start by withdrawing from the things that work against us, such as unhealthy food, detox from media, and removing yourself from toxic relationships.

 Move yourself into peace.
 During asana practice, we release physical tension.

 Focus the mind and the senses will follow.